heschmuc/collectionbuilder_draft/pages/documentation.md

  | Cardinality | Non-repeatable |
  | Obligation | Required |
  | Vocabulary? | N/A |
  | How to Use | The transcription of the ingredient part of the recipe.
 If there are any words which you are unsure of, put wd? in parentheses immediately after the word.
 If there are any shorthand words to stand in for phrases (ex. soda for baking soda), put the unincluded word(s) in parentheses where they would go by the original word.
 If there is an abbreviation, put the normal word.
-If you are not sure what the abbreviation means, look at the Transcription File for the correct word.  <br><br>Enter fractions as number/number (ex.
+If you are not sure what the abbreviation means, look at the Transcription File for the correct word.
+Enter fractions as number/number (ex.
 1/2, 3/4).
 If there is a number before, put a space between the two numbers for ease of differentiation (ex.
-1 1/2 2 1/4).  <br><br>If there is a range for any ingredients, use the - character to show it can be between those two numbers (ex.
-1-3, 4-5).  <br><br>Separate the number versus the measurement type versus ingredient with spaces.
+1 1/2 2 1/4).
+If there is a range for any ingredients, use the - character to show it can be between those two numbers (ex.
+1-3, 4-5).
+Separate the number versus the measurement type versus ingredient with spaces.
 Separate the ingredients with commas.
 | Examples | 1 egg, 1 cup sugar, 1 tbsp (tablespoon) butter, 2-3 tbsp (tablespoon) cocoa, 1 cup sour milk, 1 tsp (teaspoon) (baking) soda, 1 1/2 cup flour, vanilla |

 ### Directions